apostrophecms/starter-kit-pro-essentials/README.md

 ## Purpose

-The purpose of this repository and this document is to serve as a quick start boilerplate for single-site Apostrophe Pro projects.
+The purpose of this repository and this document is to serve as a quick start for single-site Apostrophe Pro projects.
 As such, it includes several Pro modules, pre-configured, although it does not include all, as developer needs vary.
 If you are reading this, you should have access to additionally `npm install` and configure any of the Pro modules listed on our website.

-This boilerplate project includes:
+This Starter Kit includes:

-* Basic examples using the `@apostrophecms-pro/basics` modules, including multicolumn, hero, button, card and slideshow widgets.
-* Basic example configuration of the `@apostrophecms-pro/palette` module.
 * The `@apostrophecms-pro/document-versions` module.
+* Example configuration of the `@apostrophecms-pro/palette` module.
+* Basic Apostrophe Widgets, including an Accordion, Card, Column, Hero, Link, and Slideshow Widget located in `modules/widgets`.
-* Simple examples of front-end code.
+* Basic examples of theme specific front-end code.

 ## Before you begin

 This document assumes familiarity with Apostrophe concepts.
-If you are not already familiar with single-site Apostrophe development, you should pause here and familiarize yourself with the [A3 ApostropheCMS documentation](https://v3.docs.apostrophecms.org/) as a starting point.
+If you are not already familiar with single-site Apostrophe development, you should pause here and familiarize yourself with the [ApostropheCMS documentation](https://docs.apostrophecms.org/) as a starting point.

 ## First Steps: required before startup